On singular moduli for arbitrary discriminants: Abstract

 \section{Abstract}

-Let $d_1$ and $d_2$ be discriminants of quadratic imaginary orders and let $J(d_1,d_2)$ denote the product of differences of CM $j$-invariants with discriminants $d_1$ and $d_2$.
-In 1985, Gross and Zagier gave an elegant formula for the factorization of the integer $J(d_1,d_2)$ in the case that $d_1$ and $d_2$ are relatively prime and discriminants of \emph{maximal} orders.
-We generalize their methods and give a complete factorization in the case that $d_1$ is squarefree and $d_2$ is \emph{any} discriminant.
-We also give a partial factorization in all other cases, and give a conjectural formula when the conductors of $d_1$ and $d_2$ are relatively prime.
+Let $d_1$ and $d_2$ be discriminants of distinct quadratic imaginary orders $\OO_{d_1}$ and $\OO_{d_2}$ and let $J(d_1,d_2)$ denote the product of differences of CM $j$-invariants with discriminants $d_1$ and $d_2$.
+In 1985, Gross and Zagier gave an elegant formula for the factorization of the integer $J(d_1,d_2)$ in the case that $d_1$ and $d_2$ are relatively prime and discriminants of \emph{maximal} orders. {To compute this formula, they first reduce the problem to counting the number of simultaneous embeddings of $\OO_{d_1}$ and $\OO_{d_2}$ into endomorphism rings of supersingular curves, and then solve this counting problem.}

+{Interestingly, this counting problem also appears when computing class polynomials for invariants of genus $2$ curves.
+However, in this application, one must consider orders $\OO_{d_1}$ and $\OO_{d_2}$ that are \emph{non}-maximal.} {Motivated by the application to genus $2$ curves,} we generalize the methods of Gross and Zagier and give a computable formula for $v_{\ell}(J(d_1,d_2))$ for any pair of discriminants $d_1\neq d_2$ and any prime $\ell>2$.
+In the case that $d_1$ is squarefree and $d_2$ is the discriminant of {any} quadratic imaginary order, our formula can be stated in a simple closed form.
+We also give a conjectural closed formula when the conductors of $d_1$ and $d_2$ are relatively prime.